Rippi9/Wellness-ap/README.md

+# WELLNESS APP

 # User Story
-As someone who is thinking about going to the gym i would like to keep track of my activities and enter a list of my fridge and get given a list of meals i can cook
+As someone who is thinking about going to the gym I would like to keep track of my activities on a weekly basis, and I want to enter a list of my cooking ingredients at home and receive a list of meals I can cook.

-# Project Requirements
+# Description

-You and your group will use everything you’ve learned over the past six modules to create a real-world front-end application that you’ll be able to showcase to potential employers.
-The user story and acceptance criteria will depend on the project that you create, but your project must fulfil the following requirements:

-* Use a CSS framework other than Bootstrap.

-* Be deployed to GitHub Pages.

-* Be interactive (i.e., accept and respond to user input).

-* Use at least two [server-side APIs](https://coding-boot-camp.github.io/full-stack/apis/api-resources).

-* Does not use alerts, confirms, or prompts (use modals).

-* Use client-side storage to store persistent data.

-* Be responsive.

-* Have a polished UI.

-* Have a clean repository that meets quality coding standards (file structure, naming conventions, follows best practices for class/id naming conventions, indentation, quality comments, etc.).
+The Wellness App is designed for people who want to keep track of their fitness and food consumption.
+The Wellness App allows users to keep track of exercise activities on a weekly basis.
+This is achieved by allowing a user to select the day of the week, along with a muscle group and difficulty selector.
+The user selections are combined to generate a list of possible exercise for the specified muscle group.
+The user can save multiple numbers of exercises to each day of the weekly calendar.
+The exercise calendar can be cleared apon user input to clean out the calendar for a new week - alternatively, a user may want to complete the same routine of exercise week on week, which is also made possible.

 * Have a quality README (with unique name, description, technologies used, screenshot, and link to deployed application).